-Ideally you will have some skills and experience assessing and providing immediate treatment for injuries before enrolling on this course.
+You must have a Level 4 (or equivalent) qualification and be able to demonstrate skills and experience assessing and providing immediate treatment for injuries before enrolling on this course.
 This will enable you to assess progress when forming rehabilitation programmes, helping your clients regain full fitness and high levels of performance.

 Some pre-course reading will be provided to help revise and prepare for the practical training.
 You must be physically able to do the work, have good communication skills and be at least 18 years old.